 The Fluxliner™ gives the FLUX helmet a plush, custom fit and superior stability your old helmet has been missing.
 It's manufactured using a proprietary rate-sensitive foam that has excellent impact performance.
 In addition to the impact liner, each FLUX helmet includes two sets of multi-thickness comfort pads that allow you to manage the interior layout to get that perfect, custom fit.
 Cam-Lock retention with Inverseclip® make for a hassle free installation and sizing.
 The back retention mounting points have been lowered to the bottom extent of the shell for maximum four-point stability.
 This design feature allows for the elimination of the nape strap, resulting in a simplified, lightweight retention.

-Made from a proprietary rate-sensitive foam, the impact liner is designed to provide maximum impact protection while promoting airflow through both carbon and ballistic versions of the FLUX helmet.
+Made from a proprietary viscoelastic foam, the impact liner is designed to provide maximum impact protection while promoting airflow through both carbon and ballistic versions of the FLUX helmet.

 The comfort pads are repositionable and allows you to custom fit the Fluxliner to the exact topology of your head.
 Each FLUX ships standard with two sets of comfort pad sizes ensuring a precise fit.